ibm-cloud-docs/containers/cs_istio_mesh.md

 Run the following command based on your operating to view the BookInfo app in your browser.
 {: shortdesc}

-Mac OS or Linux:
+Mac OS or Linux

 ```
 open http://$GATEWAY_URL/productpage
 ```
 {: pre}

-Windows:
+Windows

 ```
 start http://$GATEWAY_URL/productpage